BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift201/02_building_openshift_templates.md

 ```

 - Login to the interface with the default admin password (admin/admin)
-- Create 2 datasources and a sample dashboard
+- Create 2 datasources and a sample dashboard make sure your URLs are correct

 ![](../assets/openshift201/02_grafana_datasource_01.png)